Father: NFL mishandled my daughter's abuse case

-MARIETTA, Ga.
-(AP) — The father of a woman who once dated NFL receiver Brandon Marshall called for the league's commissioner to resign Wednesday because he's disappointed in the way his daughter's abuse allegations were handled.
+MARIETTA, Georgia (AP) — The father of a woman who once dated NFL receiver Brandon Marshall called for the league's commissioner to resign Wednesday because he's disappointed in the way his daughter's abuse allegations were handled.

 Clarence Watley spoke at a news conference about his daughter, Rasheedah Watley, who he said was abused by Marshall.
-Attorney Gloria Allred called the press conference amid increasing scrutiny of how the league handles abuse allegations against its players.
+Attorney Gloria Allred called the news conference amid increasing scrutiny of how the league handles abuse allegations against its players.

 "I told him that I was troubled with the fact that he, the commissioner ... had completed his investigation without no contact with the victim or her family whatsoever," Watley said.

 A friend, Kristeena Spivey, spoke of seeing Rasheedah Watley's bruised face and eyes after leaving an encounter with Marshall.